 ●Severity of the chest wall defect

-●Psychosocial impact, because the defect alters the patient's appearanceTo continue reading this article, you must log in with your personal, hospital, or group practice subscription.
+Despite decades of experience with surgical and nonsurgical treatment, and efforts to quantify outcomes in each of these areas, the decision of when and how to treat PE remains controversial.
+These issues are discussed in a separate topic review.
+(See "Pectus excavatum: Treatment".)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Fokin AA, Steuerwald NM, Ahrens WA, Allen KE.
 Anatomical, histologic, and genetic characteristics of congenital chest wall deformities.
 Semin Thorac Cardiovasc Surg 2009; 21:44.

 - Fonkalsrud EW.
 912 open pectus excavatum repairs: changing trends, lessons learned: one surgeon's experience.
 World J Surg 2009; 33:180.

 - Park CH, Kim TH, Haam SJ, Lee S. Rib overgrowth may be a contributing factor for pectus excavatum: Evaluation of prepubertal patients younger than 10years old.
 J Pediatr Surg 2015; 50:1945.

 - Lester CW.
 The Surgical Treatment of Funnel Chest.
 Ann Surg 1946; 123:1003.

 - Williams AM, Crabbe DC.
 Pectus deformities of the anterior chest wall.
 Paediatr Respir Rev 2003; 4:237.

 - Jones, KL.
 Smith's recognizable patterns of human malformation.
 In: New Reference, Elsevier, Philadelphia 2006. p.901.